 Give Me Shelter shows that if this housing shortfall is left unaddressed, the additional cost to Australian taxpayers will reach $25 billion annually by 2051 (in 2021 dollars).
 If the government cannot afford to fund these costs and we stop supporting the vulnerable in our society, our Australian values will be diminished.
 We must start the journey towards housing all Australians before it becomes too big for our country to solve.

-HAA is incredibly grateful for the support of the following organisations in bringing this Economic Study to life: APD Projects, Assemble, AV Jennings, Bendigo Bank, City of Sydney, Department of Housing and Human Services (Vic), Frasers Property Australia, ISPT, Melbourne University, Metricon, Minter Ellison, MONA, Monash University, Plenary, Salvation Army, Simonds Group, Stockland, TRACT, Victorian Planning Authority.
+Housing All Australians is a business-led initiative dedicated to the pursuit of practical solutions to help address Australia’s chronic shortage of low-income affordable housing.
+We are incredibly grateful for the support of the following organisations in bringing Give Me Shelter to life: APD Projects, Assemble, Assembled, AV Jennings, Australian Institute of Architects, Bendigo Bank, Capire, CBUS Property, City of Sydney, Committee for Melbourne, Council of Capital City Lord Mayors, Department of Families, Fairness and Housing (VIC), Frasers Property Australia, ISPT, Metricon, Minter Ellison, MONA, Narrative, Next Brand, Monash University, Plenary, Salvation Army, Simonds Group, Stockland, The University of Melbourne, TRACT, Victorian Planning Authority.

 We encourage all Australian businesses to lend their voice to a national conversation: Housing all Australians – an economic platform for a prosperous country.